Scanning

 - Ensure the prerequisites banner shows your relay is online

-- Click Launch Scan
+- Click Start Full Scan

 What happens during a scan